ashismo/ashismo.github.com/_posts/webservice/soap/2015-05-19-Important-Concepts-Of-The-SOAP-Web-Services.md

 **Bottom up approch:** Service code is written code then we generate the WSDL from it.
 **Top down approach:** WSDL is created first then the service code will be written

+### Securities in SOAP webservices

+In SOAP based webservice, the most common security scheme avaialable for today's webservice is **SSL (Secure Socket Layer)** which is typically based with HTTP.
+However, SSL has some limitations.
+To overcome these limitations, XML-based security initiatives are used.

+#### **SSL Limitations**

+ * The SSL is designed for **point-to-point** security and webservice needs end-to-end security.
+ * SSL secures communication at transport level rather than at message level.
+As a result messages are protected only when transit on the wire.

+#### **Message Level Security**

+To provide security at message level rather than at transit level, different XML based security schemes are used.
+These includes

+ * XML digital signature
+ * XML encryption: Encript the desiger data only (e.g. Credit card data)
+ * XKMS (XML Key Management Specification)
+ * WS-Security (Web services Security): It supports multiple security model such as user name/password based and certificate based models